interstar/rss_backup/README.md

 I wrote this script to ensure that I could easily back-up the writing I'm doing on social media sites like Quora and on my blogs hosted on Blogspot.
 I don't like the idea that most of my writing only exists in someone else's silo.
-I, at least, want to have a copy of it on my local machine.
+I at least want to have a copy of it on my local machine.
 In future I may write other scripts to do something more useful with it.

 I Only Came Here Because You Said Something About Quora
 -------------------------------------------------------

 OK.
-There's a special script to make that easier.
+There's a special script to make grabbing your Quora answers easier.

     python grab_quora.py YOUR-QUORA-USER-NAME
     python list.py "A TITLE" > quora.html